 I use Fundsupermart as it is easy and I can do everything online.
 Rates are good as well.
 However, I do not recommend going over RM3,000 a year as that is the maximum tax relief.
 You’re still paying fees every year and you know how I feel about them fees.

 Below is my updated PRS holding for 2023.

 I’ve invested for a few years now.. so the 24% returns are really nothing to shout about.
 I do RM3,000 every year for the tax relief that’s all.

 The Private Retirement Scheme in Malaysia was launched approximately 4 years ago back in mid-2012 as a supplement to the Employee’s Provident Fund (EPF) because it was found that most Malaysians relied solely on their EPF for retirement which was severely insufficient.
 The PRS is a defined contribution scheme which in simple terms – you decide how much you contribute and is regulated by the Securities Commission of Malaysia.
 The entity that administrates and handles PRS is the Private Pension Administrator (PPA), every Malaysian interested in contributing to PRS is required to create an account with them (more on this later).

 PRS Tax Relief

 The Malaysian government, in a bid to encourage everyone to fund their retirement provided a few benefits in the form of tax reliefs and a PRS youth incentive.
-Individual who contribute to a PRS can enjoy up to RM3,000 tax relief per year of assessment.
-Many confuse this as a RM3,000 saved every year when you contribute.
+Individuals who contribute to a PRS can enjoy up to RM3,000 tax relief per year of assessment.
+Many confuse this as RM3,000 saved every year when you contribute.

 This is not the case, instead, think of the RM3,000 as the cap, if you invest RM3,001 in a PRS, you only get the relief of up to RM3,000.
 So, potentially an individual taxed at the highest rate can save up to RM780 per year in taxes if he/she contributed to a PRS.
 This however makes contributing more than RM3,000 a year unnecessary.